Fighting To Protect Your Future After A DUI/OWI Arrest

 For a first offense OWI in Indiana, you could be facing either a misdemeanor or felony charge.
 The charges are as follows:

-- Class C misdemeanor: Intoxicated by alcohol or drugs, BAC was between .08% – .15%, or intoxicated by a Schedule I or II substance punishable by up to 60 days in jail and a $500 fine.
+- Class C misdemeanor: Conditions including intoxication by alcohol or drugs, having a BAC between .08% and .15%, or intoxication by a Schedule I or II substance are punishable by up to 60 days in jail and a $500 fine.

-- Class A misdemeanor: BAC of .15% or more, endangered another person by their driving is punishable by up to one year in jail and $5,000 fine.
+- Class A misdemeanor: Having a BAC of .15% or more and endangering another person by their driving is punishable by up to one year in jail and $5,000 fine.

-- Level 6 Felony: At least 21 years old, had BAC of .15% or more, endangered another person by their driving, or had a passenger under 18 present is punishable by up to 2.5 years in jail and a $10,000 fine.
+- Level 6 felony: When charged with DUI and at least 21 years old, having a BAC of .15% or more, endangering another person by their driving, or having a passenger under 18 present is punishable by up to 2.5 years in jail and a $10,000 fine.

 Sobriety Tests And Chemical Tests